-We are all interconnected.
-We cannot get what we need without interaction, whether that need is physical (such as buying groceries) or the emotional need to belong.
 Research has consistently shown that having high quality social relationships is the single largest factor impacting our happiness.
 The quality of our relationships are determined by our ability to communicate effectively and openly.
-In fact, we cannot build relationships at all without communicating.
-Improving our interpersonal communication amplifies our effectiveness in every area of life.
+Improving our inter-personal communication amplifies our effectiveness in every area of life.
 It makes us better partners, parents, friends, leaders, employees and neighbours.

 We have access to vast amounts of information and training courses that can help us to communicate better.
 Learning more about interpersonal communication is helpful, but equally important is to learn about ourselves and the people we interact with.
 When we speak, the meaning we try to express is filtered through our own knowledge and experiences but the person listening is filtering our words through their knowledge and experiences.
 The listener can interpret our words with an entirely different meaning than we intended.
 Our ability to communicate effectively is not just determined by what we know about communication, but by what we know about people (including ourselves!).